-With our Probate Complete Service we take full responsibility for getting the Grant of Probate and dealing with the Legal, Tax (excluding VAT), Property and Estate Administration affairs.
+With our probate complete service we take full responsibility for getting the grant of probate and dealing with the legal, tax, property and estate administration affairs.

-- Deal with HM Revenue & Customs (HMRC) for the Inheritance Tax, Capital Gains Tax and Income Tax matters of the deceased.
+- dealing with HM Revenue & Customs (HMRC) for the Inheritance Tax, Capital Gains Tax and Income Tax matters of the deceased

-- Pay all the costs of a Co-op Funeralcare funeral* and reimburse any deposit paid, as soon as you have instructed us to represent you; providing that the Estate owns sufficient assets that can be sold in due course.
+- paying all the costs of a Co-op Funeralcare funeral and reimburse any deposit paid, as soon as you have instructed us to represent you (providing the estate owns sufficient assets that can be sold in due course)

-There are no upfront costs to pay as our Probate fees are deferred and will be taken from the Estate once it is in funds.
+There are no upfront costs to pay as our probate fees are deferred and will be taken from the estate.

-We will provide you with a Fixed Fee Probate quote which is based on the individual circumstances of your loved one's Estate.
-Our price ranges from £1,630 to £36,698 excluding VAT and disbursements.
-There are a number of factors which can affect the complexity of an Estate and the quotation you will be given, including the value and nature of the assets, whether or not there is a Will, and the number of Beneficiaries.
+We will provide you with a fixed fee probate quote which is based on the individual circumstances of your loved one's estate.
+Our price ranges from £1,630 to £36,698 excluding VAT (charged at 20%) and disbursements.
+There are a number of factors which can affect the complexity of an estate and the quotation you will be given, including the value and nature of the assets, whether or not there is a will, and the number of beneficiaries.

-Every Estate is different, but to give you a deeper understanding of our Probate pricing here are some examples of our fixed fee Probate quotations for Estates of varying size and complexity.
-These examples are for illustrative purposes only and are not a guarantee of the fixed fee quotation that you will receive, which will be tailored to your specific situation:
+Every estate is different, but to give you a deeper understanding of our probate pricing here are some examples of our fixed fee probate quotations for estates of varying size and complexity.
+These probate cost examples are for illustrative purposes only and are not a guarantee of the fixed fee probate quotation that you will receive, which will be tailored to your specific situation.

 - 1 property